nazroll/posts/pain-as-a-teacher.md

 since i was a child, i developed and still developing, a strong belief that pain is the best teacher in order to be a better person in life.

-as i grew wiser, i learned the way i tried to share my beliefs with other people, was not a pleasant educational experience.
+as i grew wiser, i learned that the way i tried to share my beliefs with other people, was not pleasant.

-i am misunderstood.
+i was, and still am, misunderstood.

 i share my personal and painful experiences because i see it as a positive story.

+i learned so much out it because i got out of it.

-most people do not get it.
+most people do not get that.

-some described me as a negative person and negative influence.
+some described me as a negative person and a negative influence.

-some say that i am a mentally not healthy.
+some say that i am a mentally not stable.

 i continued to seclude myself further and further away from society.

+i became very selective on who i hangout with.

 then one day, i stumbled upon a video by ray dalio.